ape-that-presses-keys/user-actions/Addon Scope.md

 	- right click
 	- should enable all normal actions, without breaking sites

+- Reddit FFS they wont serve images without html

 Issues
 ======
+- NB!!
+I'm using an old injection method, there are easier ways.
+We can inject content scripts (even to page context) straight from the background script.

 - upload to version control
 - package for distribution
 - multi-browser support
+- user scripts need url pattern matching or similar, not site wide...
+- stop custom keybinding that breaks things, like a site stopping F12
+- touch events aren't clicks, handle differently?

 code to add